syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 Dim stream As New MemoryStream()

-'Save the document to stream
+'Saves the document to stream

 document.Save(stream, FormatType.Docx)